 © Doug Perrine

 “The most difficult requirement for photographing bio-luminesce, is to be at the right place at the right time.
 I only know that I saw the above event at Vaadhoo Island in late October and at another island (without a camera) in Raa Atoll in late September.
-I have also seen bioluminescence at Kihaadhuffaru Island in Baa Atoll in mid-October, but it was less dramatic, probably because of the resort lights shining on the beach.
-Additionally, bioluminescence has been reported from Reethi Beach in Baa Atoll, and Kuredu Island in Lhaviyani Atoll, also in the northern Maldives.”
+I have also seen bioluminescence at Kihaadhuffaru Island in Baa Atoll in mid-October, but it was less dramatic, probably because of the resort lights shining on the beach.”

 Visit our photography page for tips and advice from Kris and Doug on how to take the best photos of bioluminescent plankton.